gguuss/DietyOS/README.md

   * Give people tools or jokes or puns or sentences to remember things or make them up yourself to help remember
     * If you're birthday is 3/13 say "it's the day before pi day"
     * If you're name is Gus, say "I'll bet you can't GUS my name'
+* It can be ineffective and destructive to engage with someone who has provoked you right when they did it.
+Wait and let them cool off and allow yourself to cool off as well.
+Think about the outcome that you want from the situation and try to engage with empathy taking into consideration the negative traits that come with our complex behaviors.
 * Letting things go – sometimes it feels better to just forget and forgive than to seek justice
 * Manifesting and vision boarding - Imagining the outcome that you want and focusing on the path to that outcome.
 * Mentoring - "The teacher learns twice."